 DRM

 Below the VHF Band II broadcasting band, land mobile services with security tasks are located.
-The interference potential of a DRM signal into these services is not higher than the one of FM signals. see link [11]
+The interference potential of a DRM signal into these services is not higher than the one of FM signals.
+[NOTE evidence to be provided ]see link [11]

 HD Radio

+[NOTE: the whole text has been put into square brackets in order to indicate that it has to be revised to cover only the digital waveforms of HD Radio]

-HD Radio signal in VHF band II allows co-existence with Land Mobile services below VHF band II.
+[HD Radio signal in VHF band II allows co-existence with Land Mobile services below VHF band II.
 The interference caused by HD Radio signal to such services is assumed to be similar to or less than the interference caused by analogue FM signals.
 However, there is a potential for some exceptions to that assumption.
 In order to mitigate these potential exceptions, the following guidelines are proposed [NOTE: the description is only not valid for HD Radio Full Digital Mode, therefore the proposals have to be deleted]:

-In an area of expected reception of land mobile services operated at 87.3 MHz to 87.5 MHz, the use of HD Radio digital band PL in combination with the analogue host is not recommended, when the radio signal host frequency is at 87.6 MHz.
+In an area of expected reception of land mobile services operated at 87.3 MHz to 87.5 MHz, the use of HD Radio digital band PL in combination with the analogue host is not recommended, when the radio signal host frequency is at 87.6 MHz.]

 RAVIS

-The potential interference from RAVIS to the land mobile services in the band below 87.5 MHz is not higher as the one of analogue FM service.
+The potential interference from RAVIS service to the land mobile services in the band below 87.5 MHz is expected to be not higher as the one of analogue FM service (according to out-of-band emission masks).
+Measurements of protection ratios are planned to the second half of 2011.

 List of reference